containers/podman/docs/tutorials/basic_networking.md

 ```

 For rootless containers, make sure to open the firewall ports on the host so that a client outside the host can communicate.
-An example if you are using a red hat based distro.
+An example if you are using firewalld:

 ```
 sudo firewall-cmd --add-port=8080/tcp --permanent